Revenue-Based Financing - How Does it Work? - Fleximize

 3. Requires monetary repayments

-Why use revenue based financing?
+Why use revenue-based financing?

 All without diluting equity in your business.

-How to apply for revenue based finance:
+How to apply for revenue-based funding

 Looking For Business Funding?